rumblesan/atomiix/README.md

 Alt-Left can be used to evaluate lines and free the agents on those lines.

-## Differences from original Ixilang
+## Differences from original Ixi lang

-There are a number of differences between Atomiix and the original Ixilang.
+There are a number of differences between Atomiix and the original Ixi lang.
 Some of these are deliberate, some just haven't been implemented yet.

 This list isn't exhaustive as there will likely be some differences that have been overlooked.